Men’s Artistic Gymnastics

 - Vault: Launching off a spring board, pushing off a vault and landing a flip, twist, or somersault with tight body position.

-- Rings: An athlete performs swings and demonstrates strength elements while keeping the rings as still as possible.
+- Still Rings: An athlete performs swings and demonstrates strength elements while keeping the rings as still as possible.

 - Parallel Bars: A series of swings above and below two level bars finishing with a smooth release and dismount.